Towards Rationality in Language and Multimodal Agents: A Survey: Towards Rationality in Agents

-Enabling agents to use tools also expands their bounded working memories, akin to retrieving external knowledge.
-Toolformer~\cite{schick2024toolformer} opens a new era that allows LLMs to use external tools via API calls following predefined syntax, effectively extending their capabilities beyond their intrinsic limitations and enforcing consistent and predictable outputs.
-A multi-agent system can coordinate agents understanding when and which tool to use, which modality of information the tool should expect, how to call the corresponding API, and how to incorporate outputs from the API calls, which anchors subsequent reasoning processes with more accurate information beyond their parametric memory.
-For example, VisProg~\cite{gupta2023visual}, ViperGPT~\cite{suris2023vipergpt}, and Parsel~\cite{zelikman2023parsel} generate Python programs to reliably execute subroutines. \citet{gupta2023visual, suris2023vipergpt} also invoke off-the-shelf models for multimodal assistance.
-For more examples, see Appendix \ref{sec: Knowledge Retrieval}.
+Enabling agents to use tools also expands their bounded working memories and grounds their responses by the outputs of these tools.
+Toolformer~\cite{schick2024toolformer} opens a new era that allows LLMs to use external tools, effectively extending their capabilities beyond intrinsic limitations.
+A multi-agent system can coordinate agents understanding when and which tool to use, which modality of information the tool should expect, how to call the corresponding API, and how to incorporate outputs from the API calls, which anchors subsequent processes with more accurate information beyond their parametric memory.
+For example, VisProg~\cite{gupta2023visual}, ViperGPT~\cite{suris2023vipergpt}, and Parsel~\cite{zelikman2023parsel} generate Python programs to reliably execute subroutines. \citet{xiong2024search} extends LLMs with search engines. \citet{gupta2023visual, suris2023vipergpt} also invoke off-the-shelf models for multimodal assistance.
+These systems no longer need to generate all responses from scratch, instead relying on tools for more accurate and reliable information.